magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 *  **Rate limiting is now built in** to Magento APIs to prevent distributed denial-of-service (DDoS) attacks.
 Web APIs now impose restrictions on the size or number of resources that can be requested by a client/user. <!--- MC-35358-->

-*  **JSON Web Token (JWT) support for the Magento Framework**.
-The JWT standard supports creating data with an optional signature and optional encryption (or simply the optional encryption).
-The https://github.com/web-token/jwt-framework library supports all token types.<!--- MC-38539-->

 *  **ReCAPTCHA  coverage has been extended** to include:

-   *  all endpoints that lack corresponding HTML pages.
+   *  Web API that have corresponding HTML pages are covered through Re-Captcha.
 (This excludes web APIs that are accessed by integration.)
 ReCAPTCHA coverage protects endpoints from spam attacks.
 When web APIs are accessed by a third-party integration service that uses OAuth, ReCAPTCHA is disabled.<!--- MC-34472-->

    *  the Place Order storefront page and payment-related web APIs.
-Protection for these pages is disabled by default and can be enabled from the Admin.
+ReCAPTCHA protection for these pages is disabled by default and can be enabled from the Admin.
 This coverage adds an anti-brute force mechanism to protect stores from carding attacks.

 {:.bs-callout-info}
 Starting with the release of Magento Commerce 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
 This allows users of Magento Commerce to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).